10 tips for designing the most beautiful logo

 Abstract logos

-Stand out from the crowd?
+Standing out from the crowd?
 Companies that choose an abstract logo make it their fight.
-This type of logo is a derivative of the pictogram since it is entirely based on an illustration: on the other hand, this last one is evocative, unique, without real meaning.
+This type of logo is a derivative of the pictogram since it is entirely based on an illustration: on the other hand, this type of illustration is evocative, unique, without real meaning.
 It was invented with one objective in mind: to reflect the spirit of the brand as accurately as possible.
-Pfff, they really can't do anything like the others those ones...
+Pfff, they really can't do anything like the others, those ones...
 And that's GOOD.

 Mascots

-The mascot logo represents the brand with the help of a fictitious ambassador-character, a perfect reflection of the brand's values.
-Created from scratch by the company, it has the noble mission of uniting all ages around a friendly character: that's why we'll see them in brands wishing to inspire trust, especially to families.
+Mascot logos represent the brand with the help of a fictional ambassador character, a perfect reflection of the brand's values.
+Created from scratch by the company, it has the noble mission of uniting all ages around a friendly character: that's why we'll see them in brands that want to inspire trust, especially among families.
 Imagine a mascot for Chanel.
 Can you see it?
-We do: it's a lady in a suit making a face, smoking a cigarette and drinking a glass of red.
+We do: it's a lady in a suit, pouting, smoking a cigarette and drinking a glass of red.
 We've seen more selling.
-That's why the mascot logo is not often used in the fashion world: it doesn't really lend itself to this universe.
+That's why mascot logos are not often used in the fashion world: they don't really match this sector.

 Combos